Arriving in the Present: Transcultural Perspectives in Contemporary German-Speaking Contexts—A Reading Group

 Please join us for our first hybrid meeting, held from 12:00-1:15 PM EST to accommodate faculty and students who are currently abroad.
 For those able to attend in person, lunch will be provided.

 Please RSVP if interested in participating, either in person or on Zoom, to Mary Grayson Brook, firstname.lastname@example.org.
-You must RSVP to receive the Zoom link and a link with which to access the film.
-The link will provide access to the film from 10/25/22-11/4/22.
+You must RSVP to receive the Zoom link.
+Please also use this email address to request a free copy of the novel, which will be distributed on a first-come, first-served basis.